-A cumulative college GPA will be calculated using all credit hours taken at regionallyaccredited institutions including hours taken at Tabor.
+A cumulative college GPA will be calculated using all credit hours taken at regionally-accredited institutions including hours taken at Tabor.
 Credit earned that was not considered degree credit will be excluded.
 If the cumulative GPA meets the criteria, the student will be awarded honors.
 However, honors will not be granted for a cumulative GPA higher than that earned at Tabor College.

-Associate of Arts Graduates - Associate of Arts graduates with a cumulative GPA of 3.5 or higher will graduate "with distinction."
+Associate of Arts and Associate of Science Graduates - Associate graduates with a cumulative GPA of 3.5 or higher will graduate "with distinction."